 - Assisting students in finding suitable accommodations

-- Conducting a minimum 2-3 day orientation in the capital
+- Conducting a minimum 2-3 day orientation in-country

 - Providing introductions to local language and culture